 DESCRIBE BACKUP

-Outputs the detail of backup iterations of one or all backups.
+Outputs the detail of snapshots of one or more backups accessible via the given data source.

 | |